 If you haven’t tried ToolShed, you can download it here and enjoy 1,000 free uses spread out over as much time as you need.

 Stabilized Pencil tool adds a “leash” to a pencil to smooth its motion, similar to Photoshop’s smoothed brushes.
 Keep sharp corners where you want them and smooth the broad strokes.
 Pulling the pen point begins with a slight buffer, and a ring around the pen point indicates that there’s “slack” in the leash, so your stroke won’t start with a jerk.
 The new path is simplified according to settings you choose.
 If the new path is drawn at the endpoint of another, it’s then automatically concatenated into one continuous path.

 Customize its behavior by double-clicking the Stabilized Pen tool icon to access its Preferences.
 There, specify a leader length (or 0 for none) and path smoothing settings to match Adobe’s Object > Path > Simplify option.
 You can also choose whether to display the onscreen help text and annotations.
 Press the Alt/Option key when releasing the mouse button to skip the path simplification — the “high res” path can then be simplified later.

-I hope you find this useful.
+The ToolShed plugin has three tools and seven functions.
+I hope you find it useful.
 There’s a pretty good chance I’ll be bringing more tools to the shed in the not-too-distant future, which will make it an even better value.